 In this project we will be showing you how to setup a Raspberry Pi Caddy web server.
 While Caddy is not nearly as performance friendly as NGINX on the Raspberry Pi it is packed with user friendly features and is designed to utilize modern web technologies right out of...read more

 In this tutorial we will be showing you how to setup the NGINX Web Server on your Raspberry Pi.
 It is a better alternative to Apache for the Raspberry Pi due to a few different reasons.
 Some of the reasons NGINX is better on the Raspberry Pi is that it has a much...read more

 If you’re just getting started with the Raspberry Pi, then we have plenty of information to help get you started.
-The Raspberry Pi getting started page will take you through all the basics that you will need to know for starting out with the Pi.
+The Raspberry Pi getting started page will take you through all the basics that you will need to know about starting out with the Pi.

 Also be sure to check out the guides page as this has an ever growing range of tutorials on how to do specific things with the Pi.
-This includes tutorials on port forwarding, getting started with GPIO pins and so much more.
+This guides page includes tutorials on port forwarding, getting started with GPIO pins and so much more.

 I hope you enjoy all the Raspberry Pi projects on this page, be sure to check back in the future as I have many more projects on the way.

-If you want to stay up to date with all my guides, projects and much more then please follow me on any of the major social networks.
+If you want to stay up to date with all my guides, projects and much more, then please follow me on any of the major social networks.